AU-Master-Thesis/thesis/sections/3-methodology/study-1/factors.typ

 In mathematical terms, the implemented `first_order_jacobian`#footnote[Found in the #gbp-rs(content: [#crates.gbpplanner-rs]) crate at #source-link("https://github.com/AU-Master-Thesis/gbp-rs/blob/9d06aab257eec234a57a8a8a87ce54369da00cce/crates/gbpplanner-rs/src/factorgraph/factor/mod.rs#L102", "/src/factorgraph/factor/mod.rs:102")] function, can be expressed as follows; let

-- $h : RR^n -> RR^m$#note.jens[be more specific with dimensions?] be the factor measurement function that maps a linearisation point to a measurement.
+- $h : RR^n -> RR^m$ be the factor measurement function that maps a linearisation point to a measurement.
 - $#m.x$ be the linearisation point, an $n$-dimensional vector, representing the state or states at which the Jacboian is computed.
 - $delta$ be a small perturbation value for computing the finite difference approximation.